dkariyawasam/Project_Indika_Old/README.md

 - The third gym leader always has 1 unevolved and 2 evolved pokemon each around lvl 25.
 - The fourth gym leader always has 2 unevolved and 2 evolved pokemon each around lvl 30.
 - The fifth gym leader always has 3 unevolved and 2 evolved pokemon each around lvl 35.
-- The sisxth gym leader always has 1 unevolved and 4 evolved pokemon each around lvl 40.
+- The sixth gym leader always has 1 unevolved and 4 evolved pokemon each around lvl 40.
 - the seventh gym leader always has 6 evolved pokemon each around lvl 45.

 - Giovanni is always the last gym Leader to be challenged and has a team of 6 evolved pokemon each around lvl 50.